Decompositional equivalence: A fundamental symmetry underlying quantum theory: Decompositional equivalence: A ubiquitous but largely implicit assumption

-Decompositional equivalence can be viewed as a form of scale invariance.
-If the laws of physics are invariant under arbitrary decompositions of $\mathbf{U}$ into $\mathbf{S}$, $\mathbf{O}$ and $\mathbf{E}$, then they are invariant under changes in the scales at which $\mathbf{S}$, $\mathbf{O}$ and $\mathbf{E}$ are defined.
-Decompositional equivalence can, therefore, be rendered as the claim that there is no preferred scale of observation and hence no preferred class of observers.
-If $\mathbf{U}$ satisfies decompositional equivalence, the laws of physics in $\mathbf{U}$ are independent of what \textit{any} observer might choose to designate as the ``system of interest.''
+The principle of decompositional equivalence combines these two deep intuitions by noting that the choice of a system of interest is an instance of \textit{system decomposition}; in particular, it is the decomposition of ``the world'' into the system of interest and ``everything else.''
+The principle generalizes this instance to all decompositions, by stating: \begin{quote} \textbf{Decompositional equivalence}: All fundamental physical interactions are entirely invariant under arbitrary decompositions of any physical system into subsystems. \end{quote} In particular, all fundamental physical interactions are entirely invariant under arbitrary decompositions of the universe $\mathbf{U}$ into a system of interest $\mathbf{S}$, an observer $\mathbf{O}$ and a surrounding environment $\mathbf{E}$, where $\mathbf{E}$ is taken to include everything in $\mathbf{U}$ not included in either $\mathbf{S}$ or $\mathbf{O}$.
+When stated in this way, decompositional equivalence entails a form of scale invariance: if fundamental interactions are invariant under arbitrary decompositions of $\mathbf{U}$ into $\mathbf{S}$, $\mathbf{O}$ and $\mathbf{E}$, then they are invariant under changes in the scales at which $\mathbf{S}$, $\mathbf{O}$ and $\mathbf{E}$ are defined.
+Both $\mathbf{S}$ and $\mathbf{O}$, in particular, can be defined to be arbitrarily small or large, subject only to the constraint that $\mathbf{S}$, $\mathbf{O}$ and $\mathbf{E}$ together decompose $\mathbf{U}$.
+Decompositional equivalence requires, therefore, that there be no preferred scale of observation and no preferred scale of observers.
+If $\mathbf{U}$ satisfies decompositional equivalence, fundamental interactions in $\mathbf{U}$ are independent of what \textit{any} observer at any scale might choose to designate as the ``system of interest.''

-It is shown here that the physical universe $\mathbf{U}$ satisfying decompositional equivalence is, when combined with Landauer's Principle that ``information is physical'' and hence has a finite free-energy cost of encoding \cite{landauer:61, landauer:99}, sufficient to generate quantum theory.
-It is, in particular, sufficient to generate standard, unitary quantum theory.
-Quantum theory is, therefore, the correct physical theory of a universe that satisfies both Landauer's Principle and decompositional equivalence.
-If quantum theory is false, then either Landauer's Principle is false and information needs not be physically encoded, or else decompositional equivalence is false and a scale-independent or observer-independent science is impossible.
+It is important to emphasize that this principle of decompositional equivalence concerns the decomposition of \textit{systems into subsystems} and says nothing in particular about the decomposition of states into substates or component states.
+Hence the claim that a composite system $\mathbf{X}$ satisfies decompositional equivalence implies nothing in particular about the state occupied by $\mathbf{X}$; in particular, it does not imply that the state occupied by $\mathbf{X}$ is separable in the quantum-theoretic sense, as discussed in \S 5 and \S 6 below.